Please use our Reservations form if you need to email us.

 “Absolutely love this place, have been coming for a while and was concerned it wouldn’t be as good when it was recently taken over, however it’s getting better and better.
 Delicious food, a more varied menu fabulous wine and great staff.
 Keep up the good work and I look forward to you opening nights at the weekend”

-We rotate three house coffee blends from single estate coffee beans on a weekly basis with the stock of coffee beans kept at the optimal amount for freshness and only ground when you order your coffee:
+From April, in response to customer feedback, we will be rotating our two most popular house coffee blends from single estate coffee beans on a weekly basis.
+So its good bye to the Nicaraguan coffee beans we had on a trial from the same coffee roasters we have always used.
+Rest assured the stock of coffee beans will be kept at the optimal amount for freshness and only ground when you order your coffee.
+Here are the two we will be rotating:

 This is where it starts.
 Approximately 16 grams of finely ground coffee, 2 fl oz of hot water under pressure, creating a rich, flavoursome brew with a substantial *crema.